-Opening Multiple Amazon Seller Accounts: The Facts.
+Opening Multiple Amazon Seller Accounts

 In your request, provide an explanation of the legitimate business need for a second account.